InAppBlast/inappblast-ios/README.md

 	As <unique_id> you can use your user ID from your database.
 If you don't have backend, then you can use whatever you want as user identifier, for example, device ID.

-7. In the place of your app, where you want to handle "Log out" action for your user add the following line [[PushPanel sharedInstance] logoutUser];
+7. In the place of your app, where you want to handle "Log out" action for your user add the following line:

+		[[PushPanel sharedInstance] logoutUser];

 	After calling this, your app stops receiving notifications for this user, until you call registerUser: for another user session.